 Defining the Terms: People-Pleasing vs. Fawning

 In the landscape of relational behavior, two terms keep surfacing when driven women try to understand why they over-give: people-pleasing and fawning.
 They look nearly identical from the outside.
-But the clinical distinction between them is profound — and it determines what treatment actually works.
+But the clinical distinction between them is profound.
+And it determines what treatment actually works.

 People-pleasing, at its core, is a behavioral pattern in which an individual consistently prioritizes others’ approval, comfort, or desires over their own.
 It can be motivated by genuine generosity, a desire to avoid conflict, or cultural socialization that values harmony and deference.
 Crucially, it’s largely accessible to conscious reflection.
 Someone who people-pleases can, with insight and practice, learn to adjust their responses.
 The behavior lives inside the realm of choice.

 Fawning is fundamentally different.
 As psychotherapist Pete Walker, MA, a leading voice in Complex PTSD recovery and author of Complex PTSD: From Surviving to Thriving, describes it: fawning is a pre-voluntary, threat-organized response in which the nervous system appeases before the conscious mind can consent.
 It’s a survival strategy rooted in the autonomic nervous system, designed to de-escalate perceived threats by becoming agreeable and non-threatening.
 The key clinical difference is volition and neurological origin: people-pleasing can be interrupted by insight because it operates within conscious choice.
-Fawning bypasses the prefrontal cortex entirely — it’s not something you do; it’s something that happens to you.
+Fawning bypasses the prefrontal cortex entirely.
+It’s not something you do; it’s something that happens to you.

 DEFINITION PEOPLE-PLEASING